filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/run-a-local-network/index.md

     export CGO_CFLAGS="-D__BLST_PORTABLE__"
     ```

+1. View the wallets available on this node with `lotus wallet list`:

+    ```shell
+    ./lotus wallet list
+    ```

+    ```plaintext
+    Address                                                                                 Balance                          Nonce  Default
+    t1snly7vh4mjtjznwze56ihrdhzfwvbajywwmrenq                                               0 FIL                            0
+    t3q4o7gkwe7p7xokhgws4rwntj7yqfhpj5pm6cqc7dycl7cwk4uvgh2odwdvge5re7ne5gcc6xluifss5uu5cq  49999999.999763880085417692 FIL  2      X
+    ```

+    In the above example, the `t3q4o...` address is the _pre-mined_ address we created in an earlier step.
+This has a very large balance of FIL.
+We want to send FIL from this pre-mined address to our new `t1snl...` address.

-1. Create the send request with `lotus send`, supplying the `--from` address, the address we want to send FIL to, and the amount of FIL we want to send:
+1. Create the send request with `lotus send`, supplying the pre-mined `t3q4o...` address as the `--from` address, the new `t1snl...` address as the receiving address, and the amount of FIL we want to send:

     ```shell
     ./lotus send --from <PRE-MINED ADDRESS> <TO ADDRESS> <VALUE>